 Economists, policymakers, and market participants have debated for decades about the IMF’s gold holdings.
 Some contend that more gold reserves should be sold off to generate resources to provide additional financial aid to member nations or support global economic stability; they claim holding large quantities is inefficient use of resources when the proceeds could instead finance activities that foster growth while upholding financial security.

-The proponents of keeping IMF gold reserves argue that gold serves a vital function as a buffer against financial risk offering liquidity and collateral during times of economic hardship.
-Gold’s appeal to all people is not diminished even amid economic unrest; in addition, its function as a secure asset increases IMF credibility as a lender of last resort.
+The proponents of keeping IMF gold holdings claim that gold fulfills an essential purpose as a financial buffer, providing the ability to borrow and provide collateral in times of economic crisis.
+The appeal of gold is unaffected even amid economic unrest; in addition, its function as a safe-haven asset strengthens IMF credibility as a lender of last option.

 As of September 2021, IMF gold holdings totaled 2,814.1 metric tons – constituting an integral element of its financial resources and representing one of its main sources.
 Dating back to its formation under Bretton Woods Agreement in 1944, these reserves have played an essential role in supporting IMF financial activities over its history.